 7 out of every 10 customers abandon their shopping carts.

-But the most important part of your abandoned cart recovery strategy is the email itself.
+But the email is the most important part of your abandoned cart recovery strategy.

 So, what makes a great abandoned cart email?

-A great email should not only grab the customer’s attention but also convince them to take the required action, in this case – completing their purchase.
+A great email should grab the customer’s attention and convince them to take the required action, in this case – completing their purchase.

 Here are 60+ abandoned cart email examples that will definitely amp up your abandoned cart recovery strategy and help boost sales.